deniel666/FPF_/FPF-Spec.md

 * **Name roles for intent, not mechanics.** Prefer `CoolingCirculatorRole` over `ChannelFluidWithCentrifugalProfile`.
 * **Pin the context early.** If two teams disagree, split contexts and (optionally) define an alignment bridge; do not over‑generalise the role.
-* **Document the binding chain.** For any operational claim, be ready to point to: `RoleAssigning → Method ↔ MethodDescription → Work`.
+* **Document the enactment chain.** For any operational claim, be ready to point to: `RoleAssigning → Method ↔ MethodDescription → Work`.
 (Readers’ dictionary: *BPMN workflow → MethodDescription; operation/job → Work.*)

 ### A.2:8 - Conformance Checklist (CC‑A2.\*)